LeetLLM

 Why the middle of a long prompt is hardest to remember

-It's like reviewing a very long order incident timeline.
-You clearly remember the opening summary and the closing decision, but events buried in the middle blur together.
+It's like reviewing a very long incident timeline.
+The opening summary and closing decision are easy to remember, but events buried in the middle blur together.
 Long-context models often behave the same way: evidence at the edges is easier to recover than evidence buried in the middle.
-That's why important facts should sit near the beginning or end, not only in the center.
+That's why important facts should sit near the beginning or end, not in the center alone.

 What the curve looks like